In this article, we are going to discuss Trekking in Nepal in February.

 Muktinath is a holy temple of both the Hindu and the Buddhist.
 It is a temple of Avalokitesvara ( by the Buddhist) and Bishnu (by the Hindus).
 Once you are at Muktinath, the sacred 108 waterspouts around the temple is a spot that will definitely draw all your attention.
 Obviously, you can expect the water to be frozen.

-If you are trekking in the late February, it would be less icy to bath in the sacred spouts.
+If you are late trekking in Nepal in February, it would be less icy to bathe in the sacred spouts.
 Well, you might be tempted to take a quick chilling shower under the 108 holy spouts.
 So, you might as well be prepared to take the holy bath.